 With a keen interest in infectious diseases, Natascha undertook a project studying bovine tuberculosis in cattle and wildlife in Uganda, obtaining her PhD in epidemiology through the Royal Veterinary College and the London School of Hygiene and Tropical Medicine in 2016.
 She has since worked on research projects based at the University of Edinburgh and undertook a residency with the European College of Veterinary Public Health and Population Medicine, which she completed in 2020.

 Natascha joined AHI in 2019 managing the Beef HealthCheck and Parasite Control programmes.

 Parasite Control TASAH Consult (Cattle & Sheep)

-As part of the Targeted Advisory Service on Animal Health (TASAH), a Parasite Control TASAH consult, between trained veterinary practitioners and their clients is available for the first time in 2022.
+As part of the Targeted Advisory Service on Animal Health (TASAH), a Parasite Control TASAH consult, between trained veterinary practitioners and their clients is available for 2023.
 For more information about this animal health service

 If you are either a cattle or sheep farmer you can register for your consult by clicking on the link below.